JonathanCristovao/analise-de-acoes-Petrobras-PETR4.SA/README.md

-# Análise de ações da Petrobras em 10 anos Petrobras (PETR4.SA)
+# Análise de ações da Petrobras em 10 anos.
-Este repositório e destinado a análise de ações no mercado financeiro com Python e R.
+* Este repositório e destinado a análise de ações no mercado financeiro com Python e R.
+* Ação em análise: PETR4.SA.

 ![alt text](01)